amanverma123-prog/DSA_with-Aman/README.md

 ---

-## 🚀 Future Goals
+## 🚀 Goals

-* Complete Striver’s DSA Sheet
+* Strengthen core DSA concepts
-* Solve 300+ problems
-* Improve speed and accuracy
+* Improve problem-solving speed
-* Prepare for technical interviews
+* Build consistency in daily practice

 ---

-## 🤝 Connect with Me
+## 🤝 Connect

-If you're also on a DSA journey, feel free to connect and learn together!
+Open to learning and growing with others on a similar journey.

 ---